 We are delighted to welcome you to the Year 2 web page - this page will develop with more information over the school year.
 We hope that you will find all the information here that you require, if you have any suggestions we will be pleased to hear from you.

-Year 2 Newsletter - Autumn Term 2nd half 2018
+Year 2 Newsletter – Spring Term 2nd half 2019

 The children will need to ensure they have their full P.E. kit: Please make sure the children’s P.E kits are named, along with all of the following contents: Shorts, t-shirt, long jogging bottoms, sweatshirt, t-shirt, socks and plimsolls.
 Children must be able to remove and replace earrings independently.
 If your child has only just had their ears pierced they will need to bring in medical tape to cover their earrings themselves, not plasters.

 Lessons take place on the following days: